-The Banfield Lab at UC Berkeley
+The Banfield Lab

 It’s easy to think that we’ve discovered most of the species on the planet.
 In fact, the booming field of metagenomics is using big data to help scientists better understand new and vast unexplored regions of the natural world: the microbiome.
 In the last few years, the price of genetic sequencing has plummeted to the point where scientists can now study ecosystems in their entirety, not just the parts of it that they already know how to identify.

-The Banfield Lab at Berkeley recently collaborated with Stamen to bring their data to life, using advanced data interaction and interactive visualizations to make it easier to understand these vast new landscapes of genetic diversity.
+The Banfield Lab recently collaborated with Stamen to bring their data to life, using advanced data interaction and interactive visualizations to make it easier to understand these vast new landscapes of genetic diversity.

 What follows is an excerpt from an interview with Brian Thomas and Jill Banfield at the Banfield Lab.
 You can read the entire interview here.